-Hatch covers and coamings are to be made of material in accordance with the definitions of Pt 2, Ch 1 of Rules for the Classification of Steel Ships.
-Material class I of Pt 3, Ch 1, Table 3.1.10 of Rules for the Classification of Steel Ships is to be applied for top plate, bottom plate and primary supporting members.
+Hatch covers and coamings are to be made of material in accordance with the definitions of Pt 2, Ch 1.
+Material class I of Pt 3, Ch 1, Table 3.1.10 is to be applied for top plate, bottom plate and primary supporting members.
 The use of materials other than steel is considered by checking that criteria adopted for scantlings are such as to ensure strength and stiffness equivalent to those of steel hatch covers.

 1.1.6 Net scantlings